apache/incubator-nlpcraft/README.md

 Built with a singular focus - provide developers with unprecedented productivity and efficiency when building  modern NLI applications.

 ### Composable Named Entities
-Compose new reusable Named Entities out of existing internal or external ones, build new ones and mix and match using comprehensive DSL.
+Compose new reusable Named Entities out of existing internal or external ones, build new ones and mix and match using comprehensive NLPCraft IDL.

 ### Java-First
 REST API and Java-based implementation natively supports the world's largest ecosystem of development tools, multiple programming languages, frameworks and services.